Chatterten History, Family Crest & Coats of Arms

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Chatterten has undergone many spelling variations, including Chatterton, Chadderton, Chatherton, Chaderton and others.

 Early Notables of the Chatterten family (pre 1700)

-in 1591; and Thomas...
-Another 43 words (3 lines of text) are included under the topic Early Chatterten Notables in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) are included under the topic Early Chatterten Notables in all our PDF Extended History products and printed products wherever possible.